-OFFICIAL REVIEWING STAND The Queen of Carnival and her royal court of eight Maids and eight Dukes await the float bearing the King of Carnival and his Pages on reviewing stands erected by the Hotel InterContinental on St. Charles Avenue.
+The Queen of Carnival and her royal court of eight Maids and eight Dukes await the float bearing the King of Carnival and his Pages on reviewing stands erected by the Hotel InterContinental on St. Charles Avenue.
 Here, old traditions are honored, as Rex offers a special toast to the Queen of Carnival and recognizes the Rex Court.
-For the last thirty years, the Queen of Carnival and the Rex Court have viewed the Rex parade from the Hotel InterContinental's stands, located just steps away from where Rex founders first met at the St. Charles Hotel (now Place St. Charles) to plan the first Rex parade during the weeks prior to Mardi Gras 1872.
-REX PARADE INNOVATIONS AND MILESTONES Over the decades Rex's leadership role as King of Carnival has led to many changes in parades as well as innovations that have become part of the entire Carnival celebration.
-1950 Tractors replace mules to pull Rex floats 1958 Rex floats are animated with moving figures 1959 Boeuf Gras returns to the Rex parade 1960 First Rex doubloon minted 1964 Rex Bandwagon float added 1969 His Majesty's Calliope float added 1971 Rex Centennial-restaging of Rex's arrival by boat at the foot of Canal Street on the Monday before Carnival 1980 Rex proclamation returns 1987 Lundi Gras Celebration initiated, including Rex's arrival by boat on the day before Carnival, now at the foot of Poydras Street 2002 Rex parade bulletin returns 2003 "Rex in the Classroom" Education Project launched 2006 Pro Bono Publico Foundation founded 2012 Butterfly King float added to parade lineup, first new permanent float in decades 2013 Float-specific beads introduced 2015 Rex arrives for Lundi Gras celebration by vintage train car 2020 Royal Artists' first Rex parade "Omens and Auguries" 2020 Rex goes "green" with recycled beads and stainless steel cups THE REX BALL Rex's Grand Ball is held annually on Mardi Gras evening.
-A private event for Rex members and invited guests, it is broadcast live by local PBS affiliate WYES-TV.
-Underscoring the symbolic and traditional ties between Rex and the United States military, the ball begins with a stirring performance by the Marine Forces Reserve Band, followed by the presentation of Rex decorations to visiting U.S. military officials and other dignitaries.
-The highlight of the ball is the presentation and procession of Rex, his Queen and their Court, including eight Dukes, eight Maids and two Pages.
-At 10:00 PM the Rex Court departs to visit the Comus ball for the traditional "Meeting of the Courts," the official culmination of Mardi Gras each year.
-REX CUSTOMS AND TRADITIONS
+For the last 31 years, the Queen of Carnival and the Rex Court have viewed the Rex parade from the Hotel InterContinental's stands, located just steps away from where Rex founders first met at the St. Charles Hotel (now Place St. Charles) to plan the first Rex parade during the weeks prior to Mardi Gras 1872.

+REX PARADE INNOVATIONS AND MILESTONES

+Over the decades, Rex's leadership role as King of Carnival has led to many changes in parades as well as innovations that have become part of the entire Carnival celebration.

+- 1950 Tractors replace mules to pull Rex floats - 1958 Rex floats are animated with moving figures - 1959 Boeuf Gras returns to the Rex parade - 1960 First Rex doubloon minted - 1964 Rex Bandwagon float added - 1969 His Majesty's Calliope float added - 1971 Rex Centennial and restaging of Rex's arrival by boat at the foot of Canal Street on the Monday before Carnival - 1980 Rex proclamation returns - 1987 Lundi Gras Celebration initiated, including Rex's arrival by boat on the day before Carnival, now at the foot of Poydras Street - 2002 Rex parade bulletin returns - 2003 "Rex in the Classroom" Education Project launched - 2006 Pro Bono Publico Foundation founded - 2012 Butterfly King float added to parade lineup, first new permanent float in decades - 2013 Float-specific beads introduced - 2015 Rex arrives for Lundi Gras celebration by vintage train car - 2020 Royal Artists' first Rex parade "Omens and Auguries" - 2020 Rex goes "green" with recycled beads and stainless steel cups - 2022 Rex's Sesquicentennial celebrating 150 years since its founding; mule-drawn, riderless 150th Anniversary float and Viareggio walking figures added to parade